oeh-tnf/JKU-Games-Page/02_penandpaper.md

    <figcaption></figcaption>
 </figure>

+## CONTENT NOTICE
+Content on this page is about the JKU Games 2023W in December of 2023.
+It should give you an idea of what to expect at the JKU Games 2024S, we'll update it with more current content as planning progresses.

+---

 Welcome, Traveller!

 In this year’s JKU Games you will get a chance to try out several Pen & Paper games.
 Old veteran or completely new to the game, we have got you covered!
 If you want to join an adventure, get a ticket using the button below and be here on time!